StefanoMartin/AlphaVantageRB/README.md

 ```

 ### MACD
+* fastperiod:  it can be a positive integer (default "12")
+* slowperiod: it can be a positive integer (default "26")
+* signalperiod: it can be a positive integer (default "9")

 ``` ruby
 indicator = stock.indicator(function: "MACD", interval: "weekly",  time_period: "60", series_type: "close", fastperiod: "12", slowperiod: "26", signalperiod: "9")
 indicator.fast_period